(Operating as Pietermaritzburg Child and Youth Care Centre)

 UPHOLDING OF VALUES

-It is my pleasure to present the Chairman’s report for the past financial year for the Pietermaritzburg Child and Youth Care Centre, also known as Pietermaritzburg Children’s Home.
-As you know, our Home is home to as many as 75 children at any given time.
+It is my pleasure to present the Acting Chairman’s report for the past financial year for the Pietermaritzburg Child and Youth Care Centre, also known as Pietermaritzburg Children’s Home.

 GENERAL MANAGERS REPORT

 I have the wonderful opportunity of presenting our annual report for the 2019/ 2020 financial year.

 As an established Children’s Institute, PCH continued to strive harder, in respect of our programmes and activities both within the Home, amongst the community and in the children’s sector.
 Our core business of serving vulnerable children continues to be challenged against the changing prerogatives on Child Care and Protection Services.
 Residential Care facilities will always exist as an alternate place of care for our country’s most vulnerable children, however with shifting priorities at National and Provincial levels, we continued to question and challenge the Department of Social Development’s understanding of what our core function is, which is Specialized Residential Care Services.
 This said, it may appear as if little has changed in the past year however times were changing, and we were channeled into a year that tested all CYCCs to its limits!